 Thus the task of providing a consistency proof remains also for those assumptions, according to Hilbert.
-To handle [Behandlung] this task as well as various further [weitergehender] fundamental questions, e.g., "the problem of the solvability in principle of every mathematical question" or "the questions of the relation between contentfulness [?
-Inhaltlichkeit] and formalism in mathematics and logic", Hilbert thinks it necessary [hält es für erforderlich] to make "the concept of the specific mathematical proof itself the object of an investigation".
+To handle this task as well as various further fundamental questions, e.g., "the problem of the solvability in principle of every mathematical question" or "the questions of the relation between content and formalism in mathematics and logic," Hilbert thinks it necessary to make "the concept of specifically mathematical proof itself the object of an investigation."

-In the following years, in particular since 1920, Hilbert devoted himself especially [vornehmlich] to the hereby anew plan [? dem hiermit von neuem gefaßten Plan] of a proof theory11.
-He gained a reinforced impetus [verstärkter Antrieb] from the opposition which Weyl and Brouwer directed at the usual proceeding [Verfahren] in analysis and set theory 1^{12} .
+In the following years, in particular since 1920, Hilbert devoted himself especially to the plan, hereby taken up anew, of a proof theory.11 His drive in this direction was strengthened by the opposition which Weyl and Brouwer directed at the usual procedure in analysis and set theory.12